-A student returning from a leave of absence should notify, in writing, his/her/their faculty advisor and the ABSN Program Assistant Dean at least ninety days prior to the beginning of the semester in which he/she/they intend/s to return.
+A student returning from a leave of absence should notify, in writing, their faculty advisor and the ABSN Program Assistant Dean at least ninety days before the beginning of the semester in which they intend to return.
+They must also complete the Return from Leave of Absence Form.
 The purpose of this contact is to make sure that registration and re-entry into courses will proceed smoothly.

-Students planning to return from a leave of absence will be required to demonstrate competency on essential skills previously learned prior to returning from a leave of absence.
+Students planning to return from a leave of absence will be required to demonstrate competency on essential skills previously learned before returning from a leave of absence.
 The ABSN Program Assistant Dean will work with the student, the faculty advisor, and the Director of the Center for Nursing Discovery to develop a skill validation plan.
-Students returning from a leave of absence should plan to spend required time in the Center for Nursing Discovery (CND) for formal skill validation.
+Students returning from a leave of absence should plan to spend required time in the Center for Nursing Discovery for formal skill validation.